fitnr/savi-750/README.md

 <a id="class3"></a>
 ### [Class 3 - September 22](http://fitnr.github.io/savi-750/class3/index.html)
++ Quick look at TIGER and American Factfinder
++ Introduction to Python
++ Geocoding
 + Introduction to SQL and spatial SQL
-+ Introduction to Python
 + Opening closed data with [Tabula](http://tabula.technology)

 ### Assignments